 Finance is the projection of existing wealth and capability into future scenarios.
-For much of human history, in whatever form … Continue reading The Future of Finance is Clean
+For much of human history, in whatever form it has taken, success in the future finance scenario did not have to align with success across the full spectrum of human need and our relationship to natural systems.
+Financial success could be insulated from … Continue reading The Future of Finance is Clean

-The business models and technologies that dominate the later part of this century will transcend old-fashioned thinking about value management … Continue reading The Magical Future of Smart Energy
+The business models and technologies that dominate the later part of this century will transcend old-fashioned thinking about value management and resource allocation.
+Connection and ephemeralization would make them appear downright magical to us.
+Four critical capabilities that will drive these trends: Anything can be made anywhere.
+Technical knowledge can reach anywhere.
+Advanced services will … Continue reading The Magical Future of Smart Energy

 The Environmental Protection Agency has announced new rules to curb carbon emissions, under the Clean Air Act.
 The program is called the Clean Power Program and aims to reduce emissions from coal-fired power plants by more than 30% within 20 years.
 It is the single most significant step toward reducing power plant greenhouse gas emissions ever taken by the US government.